(NOTE: This story has been unfolding for several years now. There could be recent developments not covered here.)

 We’ve previously covered various Lakewood fiascos including the shortage of over 800 parking spaces at Belmar Park West and numerous other traffic and parking issues itemized in Lakewood’s own parking study.

-Even defects so glaring they get noticed by the press?
 Lakewood actually has building inspectors.
 The Denver Post does not.
 So why does it require the press to bring the alleged building defects to light?
 Is Lakewood covering something up?
 If so, doesn’t the public have a right to know?
 How many projects in Lakewood have construction defects that Lakewood is ignoring?
 Is City Council looking into this?
 Why not?

-Despite meeting 100% of Lakewood’s permit requirements, the fiasco at 1225 Wadsworth is an incredibly delayed project past due since 2022 and has been under construction for FOUR YEARS and is now ‘all but abandoned’ and at a standstill with the following alleged problems as reported by The Denver Post:
+Despite meeting 100% of Lakewood’s permit requirements, the project at 1225 Wadsworth is delayed and past due since 2022 and has been under construction for over FIVE YEARS.

 - Only half-built after four years.